Angelina, Shiloh Jolie-Pitt, And Kids Steal Spotlight At Telluride Film Festival Amid Transgender Rumors

 In the months that have passed since Angelina Jolie filed for divorce from Brad Pitt, she frequently has been seen with one or more of her six children.
 Now, in a surprise appearance, all six kids took the spotlight with Jolie at a film festival.
-Brad’s and Angelina’s first biological child, Shiloh Jolie-Pitt, was noticed for wearing attire resembling her brothers’ clothes amid on-going transgender rumors.
+Brad’s and Angelina’s first biological child, Shiloh Jolie-Pitt, was noticed for wearing attire resembling her brothers’ clothes amid ongoing transgender rumors.

 Siblings Bond As Film Festival Becomes Family Affair